-After all, the quality and health of the seedlings you use to start your garden determines how successful that garden will be overall.
+The key to a healthy garden starts with strong seedlings.
+Whether you start your garden from seed, or purchase seedlings from a seedling provider, the overall success of your garden will depend on the quality and health of the seedlings used when starting the garden.
 If you use weak seedlings, you'll probably end up with slow-growing, unproductive plants that invite pests and other problems.